 What is a Volatile Organic Compound (VOC)?

-These compounds are chemicals that are emitted from materials that cause harmful long-term effects to you and your family’s health.
-For instance, synthetic fabrics are highly flammable so they are treated with chemicals to reduce flammability.
-The downside to this treatment is that it increases the toxins that are emitted into your home.
+These compounds are chemicals which emit from materials that cause harmful long-term effects to you and your family’s health.
+For instance, synthetic fabrics are highly flammable so manufacturers treat them with chemicals to reduce flammability.
+The downside to this treatment is that it increases the toxins that get into your home’s air.
 What’s really undesirable are the side effects of these emissions which include headaches, dizziness, nausea, fertility issues for adults, and developmental issues for children.

 • Choose Wood Floors and Furniture Frames

-If you want an eco-friendly environment, avoid furniture whose frames are comprised of particleboard which is held together with synthetic resins, binders, and glues.
+If you want an eco-friendly environment, avoid furniture with particleboard frames.
+Unfortunately, particleboard holds together with synthetic resins, binders, and glues.
 These synthetic resins often contain formaldehyde that causes nausea and intense allergic reactions.
-Moreover, current studies show that many vinyl flooring options contain phthalates which have been banned in children’s products since 2009.
+Moreover, current studies show that many vinyl flooring options contain phthalates for which there is a ban with regard to children’s products since 2009.

 Instead, look for floors and furniture with hardwoods such as walnut, oak, maple, teak, or Brazilian redwood.
 Additionally, it is important for the long-lasting quality of your furniture to insist on wood joinery techniques rather than glue or nails.